CanDIG/federated-learning/README.md

 ```

 ### Ingesting Directories
-The `federated-learning` repository uses the [CodeX/Synthea-1 2000 Female Breast Cancer Synthetic MCODE Dataset](https://confluence.hl7.org/display/COD/mCODE+Test+Data) (currently this link leads to an error page) as a demo.
+The `federated-learning` repository uses the [CodeX/Synthea-1 2000 Female Breast Cancer Synthetic MCODE Dataset](https://confluence.hl7.org/display/COD/mCODE+Test+Data).
+Since this is currently a dead link as of writing, we provide a small sample of this data to ingest in the `synthea-examples` directory.
 To ingest this data, we first create a project by running
 ```bash
 bash ingestion_scripts/create_project.sh synthea-test
 ```